tarantool/doc/doc/reference/reference_lua/fiber.rst

         Fetch and remove a message from a channel.
 If the channel is empty, ``channel:get()`` waits for a message.

-        :param number timeout: maximum number of seconds to wait for a message
+        :param number timeout: maximum number of seconds to wait for a message.
+Default: infinity.
         :return: If timeout is specified, and there is no message in the channel for the duration of the timeout, then the return value is ``nil``.
 If the channel is closed, then the